Health and safety

 We measure water consumption at four of our production sites and implement water saving measures wherever possible to aid efficiency.
 In Australia where water is a particularly valuable resource, we collect rain water in storage tanks, and we regularly review if there is a need to increase our water storage facilities.

 We aim to operate our business sustainably to help manage finite resources.
 We recycle paper, cardboard, plastic and metal at each of our sites and encourage the use of local materials, suppliers and contractors wherever possible and cost effective.
 We measure waste produced from all of our production sites.
-As production has increased over the last year our total waste has increased.

 In January 2014 Protherics UK Ltd, BTG's manufacturing facility in Ceredigion, west Wales announced that the facility had been awarded Level 5 of the Green Dragon Environmental Standard, following an independent audit of its environmental policies and procedures by Groundwork Wales, a UKAS Accredited Inspection Body.
 The full press release can be viewed here.